OSeMOSYS/osemosys_global/docs/asean.md

 The model represents all AMS as individually, with Vietnam, Thailand, Indonesia, Malaysia, and the Philippines at a sub-national level and the remaining five AMS at the national level.
 This is shown in the table and map below.
+(NOTE: This publication and any map included herein are without prejudice to the status of or sovereignty over any territory, to the delimitation of international frontiers and boundaries and to the name of any territory, city or area.)

 ![ASEAN_map](./figures/asean_map.png "ASEAN model representation")